mh-cbon/has-sc/README.md

 - download and install [vagrant from their website](https://www.vagrantup.com/downloads.html), do not use distrib package.
 WinRM is somehow broken at that day.
 - install [winrm plugin](https://github.com/criteo/vagrant-winrm): `vagrant plugin install vagrant-winrm`
 - execute `npm run test-windows`
+- wait, a looooooonnnnggggg time.
+Windows images are very big....

 #### linux